malishav/OSCOAP/draft-selander-ace-object-security.md

 {: #obj-sec-option title="The Object-Security Option"}
 {: artwork-align="center"}

 The length of the Object-Security option depends on whether the unprotected message has payload, on the set of options that are included in the unprotected message, the length of the integrity tag, and the length of the information identifying the security context.
-An endpoint receiving a CoAP message with payload, that also contains a non-empty Object-Security option SHALL treat it as malformed and reject it.

 * If the unprotected message has payload, then the COSE object is the payload of the protected message (see {{protected-coap-formatting-req}} and {{protected-coap-formatting-resp}}), and the Object-Security option has length zero.
+An endpoint receiving a CoAP message with payload, that also contains a non-empty Object-Security option SHALL treat it as malformed and reject it.

 * If the unprotected message does not have payload, then the COSE object is the value of the Object-Security option and the length of the Object-Security option is equal to the size of the COSE object.
+An endpoint receiving a CoAP message without payload, that also contains an empty Object-Security option SHALL treat it as malformed and reject it.

 An example of option length is given in {{appendix-a}}.